MontaineHOA/CCnR/03_easements.md

 purposes stated.
 Structures including fences and rockenes shall not be constructed on any area reserved for these easements.
-No structure shall be erected over, upon, or within, and no trees, bushes or other shrubbery shall be planted in the area of ground tor which the easement m favor of Sammamish Plateau Water and Sewer District has been provided harem.
+No structure shall be erected over, upon, or within, and no trees, bushes or other shrubbery shall be planted in the area of ground tor which the easement in favor of Sammamish Plateau Water and Sewer District has been provided harem.
 Said easement shall be restored by the ut1hty, as nearly as reasonably possible, t o its cond1t1on pnor to any material disturbance from construction, operation, maintenance, repair, or replacement of water and sewer fac1ht1es.